AEW Rampage Rating & Viewership Up In Return to Regular Timeslot | 411MANIA

 AEW Rampage Rating & Viewership Up In Return to Regular Timeslot

-AEW Rampage returned to its regular timeslot this week and the ratings and audience predictably rose.
-Friday’s episode brought in a 0.11 rating in the 18 – 49 demographic and 364,000 viewers per Wrestlenomics.
-The numbers were up 22.2% and 21.3% respectively from the previous week’s 0.09 demo rating and 300,000 viewers for the 7 PM ET airing last week.
+Last week’s AEW Rampage saw its ratings and audience slip a bit from the previous week’s show.
+Friday’s episode garnered a 0.10 rating in the 18 – 49 demographic and 344,000 viewers per Wrestlenomics.
+The numbers were down 9.1% and 5.5% respectively from the previous week’s 0.11 demo rating and 364,000 viewers for last week’s show.

-That demo number is still down from the 0.14 demo rating from two weeks ago, while the viewership was also down from the 456,000 viewers two weeks back.
+The numbers are the lowest for a regular timeslot episode since the February 2nd episode did a 0.10 demo rating and 314,000 viewers.

 More Trending Stories